NorESMhub/NorESM/doc/diagnostics/diag_run.rst

 in the climatology and time-series computations.
 The ocean (blom) and its biogeochemistry (hamocc) have been developed in-house.

-Please note, the ocean component of the NorESM version 1 is MICOM.
-For back-ward compatibility of NorESM1 experiments, `-m micom` should be used in the command line option for ``diag_run``.
+Please note, the ocean component of the NorESM2, BLOM, is an updated version of MICOM.
+It is named MICOM in in NorESM1 for CMIP5 experiments and NorESM2.01 for CMIP6 experiments.
+Therefore, for experiments with MICOM as the ocean component of NOrESM, `-m micom` should be used in the command line option for ``diag_run``.

 diag_run has two modes: